 Whilst newsletters will always have their place in your marketing plan, you should try behavioral email marketing as well.
 In other words, companies have started setting up automatic campaigns triggered by customer’s action.
 This kind of behavioral marketing is more personalized and relevant to the customer.
 The result is better click-to-open rate, which leads to more action by your leads and ultimately, more revenue.

 Writing down blobs of text is not enough.
 Great content is only useful when it gets discovered by your target audience.
+You can use the help of a SaaS SEO agency or hire freelance writers to do the job professionally.
 However, you cannot always rely on organic or paid traffic.

-Again, email newsletters play a huge role in content promotion.
+Again, email newsletters play a huge role in content promotion and global content marketing.
 Next, social media platforms like Facebook, Twitter, LinkedIn and Quora are also great in terms of driving traffic.
 However, promoting your content on all these platforms is a time taking process.